Your Guide to San Francisco Public Transportation: Routes, Fees, and Travel Tips

 Trolleys

-Trolley coaches are an essential part of San Francisco’s public transit system, particularly well-suited for navigating the city’s hilly terrain and dense urban areas.
-Their quiet operation and zero-emission design make them a sustainable and environmentally friendly choice for commuters.
+Trolleys are an essential part of San Francisco’s public transportation system, and are especially well-suited for navigating the city’s hilly terrain and dense urban areas.
+Their quiet operation and zero-emission design make them a sustainable and environmentally-friendly choice for commuters.
 Additionally, they provide a reliable alternative in neighborhoods where steep gradients make other modes of transport less efficient or feasible.

 Buses

-Muni also operates about 550 diesel-electric buses.
-These are more the classic “city bus” look, and stops can be found peppered through every square mile of the City.
+Muni operates about 550 diesel-electric buses.
+These have a classic “city bus” look, with frequent stops spread out over every square mile of the City.

 Hybrid buses combine the power of diesel engines with electric propulsion, reducing fuel consumption and emissions compared to traditional diesel buses.
-With their widespread network of stops, these buses provide a versatile and accessible transit option for residents and visitors, seamlessly connecting neighborhoods across San Francisco.
-Their adaptability makes them a vital component of the city’s commitment to sustainability and efficient urban mobility.
+With their widespread network, these buses provide a versatile and accessible transit option for residents and visitors, seamlessly connecting neighborhoods across San Francisco.
+Their adaptability makes them a vital component of the city’s commitment to sustainability and urban mobility.

-The SFMTA is going green!
-Pretty soon, the electric trolley coaches won’t be the only ones with their arms in the air like they just don’t care… or to find electricity on the power lines.
-Muni recently announced a commitment to have an all-electric bus fleet by 2035, and starting in 2025, they’ll only buy all-electric buses.
+Pretty soon, the electric trolleys won’t be the only fully-electric option: Muni recently announced a commitment to have an all-electric bus fleet by 2035, and starting in 2025, they’ll only buy all-electric buses.

 Cable Cars